Meet Joyce

 About the JFECF Brand Style

-Joyce Ferris (née Haun) was a classy, fancy, elegant and regal human.
-In fact, one of Lauren’s friends in college said, “Oh my gosh, your mom is so fancy!”
-With that in mind, we wanted to create a brand image that was as dedicated to those qualities as she was.
-Every color, image, logo, and font was chosen to match that aura.
+Joyce Ferris (née Haun) was classy, fancy, elegant, and regal.
+In fact, one of Lauren’s friends in college said, “Oh my gosh, your mom [Joyce] is so fancy!”
+With that in mind, we strove to create a brand matching those qualities.
+Every color, image, logo, and font matches that aura.

 Colors: